Interdisciplinary courses: International Tax Masters

-This programme also aids candidates in preparation for the Advanced Diploma in International Taxation (ADIT) with the UK Chartered Institute of Taxation.
+The course work component of the programme also aids candidates in preparation for the following modules of the Advanced Diploma in International Taxation (ADIT) with the UK Chartered Institute of Taxation: Paper I, Principles of International Taxation; Module 3.03 Transfer Pricing Option.
 You can view more information about this here.

 The International Tax Masters comprises a two year programme.
 Over the course of the 2-years students have unrestricted access to the IBFD on-line research platform and all UCT libraries.